 - g.
 BELIEVES that the long-term effects of adolescent pregnancy, such as the extremely high dropout rate, severely decreased wage earning capacity, high dependency upon public assistance, and the devastating chronic effects upon the children of adolescent parents, can be substantially reduced by preventive social programs, and OPPOSES reductions in federal funding of such programs; - h.
 BELIEVES that the creation of barriers to access to sexually related health-care services and information will not decrease the level of sexual activity among adolescents, and OPPOSES social programs that are based upon the principles of "abstinence and self-discipline" as the only solution to the consequences of adolescent sexual activity which could create an access barrier; - i.
 BELIEVES that the pregnant adolescent has the right to continue her education and not be forced either to change schools or discontinue her education due to her pregnancy; - j.
-RECOGNIZES that pregnant adolescents should receive adequate prenatal care regardless of age, and URGES the establishment, in clinics, of programs that provide comprehensive prenatal care geared toward the special needs of the pregnant adolescent and her partner; - k.
-SUPPORTS efforts that will lead to contraceptive methods specifically designed for the needs of adolescents. - 1.
-BELIEVES that sex education and pregnancy prevention counseling must be provided to boys and girls.
-(1995) - m.
-ASSERTS that in order for any adolescent pregnancy prevention program to be successful, adolescents must be educated about and have convenient and confidential access to culturally appropriate and ageappropriate contraceptive methods and family planning services.
+RECOGNIZES that pregnant adolescents should receive adequate prenatal care regardless of age, and URGES the establishment, in clinics, of programs that provide comprehensive prenatal care geared toward the special needs of the pregnant adolescent and her partner; - SUPPORTS efforts that will lead to contraceptive methods specifically designed for the needs of adolescents. - BELIEVES that sex education and pregnancy prevention counseling must be provided to boys and girls.
+(1995) - m ASSERTS that in order for any adolescent pregnancy prevention program to be successful, adolescents must be educated about and have convenient and confidential access to culturally appropriate and age-appropriate contraceptive methods and family planning services.
 (1995) - n.
 SUPPORTS parenting classes for all pregnant and parenting teenagers.
 (1995) - o.
 BELIEVES that bearing a child during adolescence may place teenagers at a high risk of later poverty and low educational achievement, and imposes upon them a significant risk for needing public assistance.
 (1995) - p.
 URGES the provision of support services to all pregnant and parenting teenagers to enable them to participate in appropriate educational/vocational activity or to find and maintain employment.
 These support services include, but are not limited to: (1995) - 1. child care; - 2. health care; - 3. transportation; - 4. family planning and parenting classes; - 5. supplemental food programs and nutrition counseling; - 6. alcohol and drug abuse prevention services. - q.
 URGES that the use of long-term contraception be combined with education on the transmission and prevention of sexually transmitted diseases.
 (1995) - r.
 OPPOSES policies of federal, state, and local agencies that prohibit the discussion and demonstration of proper contraceptive usage to adolescents through a health or sexual education curriculum.
-(1997) - 9.
-Regarding education: - a.
-SUPPORTS the rights of adolescents with children to have access to educational opportunities equivalent to those available to adolescents without children; (1995) - b.
-URGES educational institutions, including those of higher learning, to make efforts to enroll and support adolescents with children.
-(1995)
+(1997)